-Dues may be changed by a vote of the majority of the membership at a regular Club meeting.
+B. Dues may be changed by a vote of the majority of the membership at a regular Club meeting.

 Article VII: Rules for Meetings

 - Regular meetings shall not be cancelled more than three times within the calendar year and no more than two regular meetings may be cancelled in succession.

 Article VIII: Executive Board

-In order to be eligible to serve on the Board a member must be in good standing and have been a member for no less than three (3) months.
+- In order to be eligible to serve on the Board a member must be in good standing and have been a member for no less than three (3) months.

-The quorum for meetings of the Board shall consist of a majority of the sitting members of the Board.
+- The quorum for meetings of the Board shall consist of a majority of the sitting members of the Board.
 All decisions by the Board shall be determined by the majority of those present at the Board meeting.
 In the event of a tie vote, the absent members of the Board shall be polled and the final vote recorded by the Secretary.

-Emergency expenditures, to a maximum of $250, may be authorized upon agreement by the majority of voting Board members.
+- Emergency expenditures, to a maximum of $250, may be authorized upon agreement by the majority of voting Board members.
 A good faith effort shall be made to poll all Board members.
 Expenditures approved by the Board shall be reported to the membership at the next membership meeting.

-Meetings of the Board shall be open to the membership unless the Board, by a majority vote, calls for a closed session.
-Attendance at all regularly scheduled Board and Club meetings is required unless excused by the President or the majority of the Board.
+- Attendance at all regularly scheduled Board and Club meetings is required unless excused by the President or the majority of the Board.
 Three unexcused absences by any member of the Board at regularly scheduled Board or Club meetings may result in removal of that member of the Board.
 Removal will be by the majority vote of the Board.

-The Board will meet monthly as scheduled by the President, or by the majority of the members of the Board, and shall:
+- The Board will meet monthly as scheduled by the President, or by the majority of the members of the Board, and shall:

 - be encouraged to attend Community events or meetings on issues that relate to the interests and goals of the Club, and report to the Board or Club.
 Meetings of interest might be City Council, other Democratic Clubs, Board of Supervisor meetings, Commissions, School Board or other meetings as requested or as needed.